AleMorales9011/ForgeWare/README.md

 > [!NOTE]
 > Practical examples of how I leverage these tools to achieve:
-> `Efficiency´: Reduced manual tasks and streamlined workflows for faster development and deployment cycles.
+> Efficiency: Reduced manual tasks and streamlined workflows for faster development and deployment cycles.
-> `Reliability´: Consistent and error-free infrastructure and application configurations through code-driven automation.
+> Reliability: Consistent and error-free infrastructure and application configurations through code-driven automation.
-> `Collaboration´: Improved visibility and communication across development and operations teams.
+> Collaboration: Improved visibility and communication across development and operations teams.

 ---